fuzzuf/fuzzuf/docs/algorithms/nautilus/algorithm_en.md

 #### 3-2-a.
 Subtree Minimization
 **Subtree Minimization** is a process to make the subtree of AST as short as possible.
 We generate the smallest possible subtree for each non-terminal.
 Then, we replace the subtree of each node sequentially and check if we get the same coverage as that of the original tree.
-If we get the same coverage, the replace tree is taken and otherwise the change is discarded.
+If we get the same coverage, the replaced tree is taken and otherwise, the change is discarded.

 #### 3-2-b.
 Recursive Minimization
 **Recursive Minimization** is a process executed after the subtree minimization.